How to buy AVJennings (AVJ) shares

 AVJennings's shares were split on 7 May 2008.
 This wouldn't directly have changed the overall worth of your AVJennings shares – just the quantity.
 However, indirectly, the new INF% higher share price could have impacted the market appetite for AVJennings shares which in turn could have impacted AVJennings's share price.

 Over the last 12 months, AVJennings's shares have ranged in value from as little as $0.43 up to $0.6327.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (AU average) beta is 1, while AVJennings's is 0.5171.
 This would suggest that AVJennings's shares are less volatile than average (for this exchange).

 AVJennings Limited engages in the development of residential properties in Australia.
-It is involved in the land and apartment development, and integrated housing activities.
+It is involved in the development and sale of land and apartment, and integrated housing activities.
 The company was founded in 1932 and is based in Hawthorn, Australia.
 AVJennings Limited is a subsidiary of SC Global Developments Pte.
 Ltd.